-Notes: 1.
+- Notes: 1.
 The device can be in only one state at a time.
 Depending on the state of the device, some operations are allowed (Yes) and others are not (No).
 For example, when the device is in the standby state, all operations except SUSPEND are allowed in any sector.
 For all device states except the erase suspend state, if an operation is allowed or disallowed in one sector, it is allowed or disallowed in all other sectors.
-In the erase suspend state, a PROGRAM operation is allowed in any sector except the one in which an ERASE operation has been suspended.

-2. All READ operations except READ STATUS REGISTER and READ FLAG REGISTER.
-When issued to a sector or subsector that is simultaneously in an erase suspend state, the READ operation is accepted, but the data output is not guaranteed until the erase has completed.

-- 3. All PROGRAM operations except PROGRAM OTP.
+In the erase suspend state, a PROGRAM operation is allowed in any sector except the one in which an ERASE operation has been suspended. - 2.
+All READ operations except READ STATUS REGISTER and READ FLAG REGISTER.
+When issued to a sector or subsector that is simultaneously in an erase suspend state, the READ operation is accepted, but the data output is not guaranteed until the erase has comple- - 3.
+All PROGRAM operations except PROGRAM OTP.
 In the erase suspend state, a PROGRAM operation is allowed in any sector (Yes) except the sector (No) in which an ERASE operation has been suspended. - 4.
 Applies to the SECTOR ERASE or SUBSECTOR ERASE operation. - 5.
-Applies to the following operations: WRITE STATUS REGISTER, WRITE NONVOLATILE CONFIGURATION REGISTER, PROGRAM OTP, and DIE ERASE. - 6.
-Applies to the WRITE VOLATILE CONFIGURATION REGISTER, WRITE ENHANCED VOLA-TILE CONFIGURATION REGISTER, WRITE ENABLE, WRITE DISABLE, CLEAR FLAG STATUS REGISTER, WRITE EXTENDED ADDRESS REGISTER, ENTER 4-BYTE EXTENDED ADDRESS REGISTER, EXIT 4-BYTE EXTENDED ADDRESS REGISTER, or WRITE LOCK REGISTER operation. - 7.
+Applies to the following operations: WRITE STATUS REGISTER, WRITE NONVOLATILE CONFIGURATION REGISTER, PROGRAM OTP, and BULK ERASE. - 6.
+Applies to the WRITE ENABLE/DISABLE, CLEAR FLAG STATUS REGISTER, WRITE EXTEN-DED ADDRESS REGISTER, WRITE LOCK REGISTER, ENTER or EXIT 4-BYTE ADDRESS MODE, WRITE VOLATILE or ENHANCED VOLATILE CONFIGURATION REGISTER operation. - 7.
 Applies to the READ STATUS REGISTER or READ FLAG STATUS REGISTER operation. - 8.
 Applies to the PROGRAM SUSPEND or ERASE SUSPEND operation.